Sylvexia/personal_research/10-8 Personal Research.md

 				- Would this cause the result be incorrect for our use case?
 			- Multiple calls to a same function would have only one fu
 - Currently we only partially support the add and const operator for prototype
-	- For Const Operation, we only have:
+	- For Const Operation, we only implement proof of concept:
-		- We simply Shift the
+		- We simply Shift the raw bit to left to indicate that we can modify the number without issue.
 	-
 	- Other operations should be like wise.
 - Future Works:
-	- Implement operations
+	- Implement operations for `MNIST` model and make it runnable
 # MLIR Conversion Concepts